 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-On 1 August, the board of the Czech National Bank (CNB) unanimously decided to keep the two-week repo rate unchanged at 2.00%, marking the second consecutive hold and coming in line with market expectations.
+On 25 September, the board of the Czech National Bank (CNB) decided to keep the two-week repo rate unchanged at 2.00%, marking the third consecutive hold and coming in line with market expectations.

 September 24, 2019